 Effective learning builds and extends upon prior learning and follows children's interest.
-Effective planning is informed by observations of the children to ensure we follow their current interests and experiences.
+Effective planning is informed by the EYFS teams judgements and knowledge of the children, as well as observations of the children to ensure we follow their current interests and experiences.
 These observations are recorded in the children's online learning journals on Tapestry.
 The children also mark off particular tasks (missions) that they need to achieve independently that week and can then go up the rocket for incentive, with a happy letter home for those children successfully achieving all their missions.

 Play based learning is paramount and children direct their own learning from carefully planned opportunities provided by staff.
 Staff will enhance play and extend as needed to further individual learning.